 Hey there- whether you’re here for #Pitmad, #DVPit, or any of the Twitter pitching contests- congratulations!
 You wrote a book!
 And you already have a leg up by looking for help.

 Next, make sure to check the rules for the specific contest you’re interest in.
 Some allow retweets, some don’t.
 All have a limit on number of pitches.
+Don’t spam.
 Some are open to all works, others limit participants.
-They do all have one thing in common: you have to squeeze your 80,000 word book into 140-280 characters.*
+They do all have one thing in common: you have to squeeze your 80,000 word book into 280 characters or less.*

 It may seem daunting, but good pitches are actually based on a simple formula of expressing: character, conflict, and stakes.
 This is the same whether it’s for querying or Twitter.
 So let’s break this down:

 This is why you wrote the story- the plot, the overarching concept distilled into a few words.
 What does your MC have to do?
 What’s wrong in their world?
 It can be phrased as a choice, a problem, or an action.

 So: 16yo acrobat Lila must choose between…

 16yo acrobat Lila’s has a problem…